jhbastek/VideoMetamaterials/README.md

 ## Dependencies

-The framework was developed and tested on Python 3.11 and relies on the following Python packages. package | version (>=)
+The framework was developed and tested on Python 3.11 with CUDA 12.0 and relies on the following Python packages. package | version (>=)
 :-|:-
 `pytorch`       | `2.0.1`